Mosul’s two kidnapped Chaldean nuns released

 The news service refuted, however, a false report that a priest and nun had also been kidnapped from Mosul.
 It reported that all priests left at the beginning of the offensive led by the jihadists.

 Yesterday, July 10, reports emerged that last week militant members of IS appear to have dug up the grave of the Biblical prophet Jonah (revered by Muslims and Christians alike), in the east of Mosul.
 An Iraqi official Zuhair al-Chalabi is quoted by Iraqi News as saying “The elements of ISIL controlled the mosque of the Prophet Younis (Jonah) in Mosul since they invaded the city.
-It is still held by them until now…elements of ISIL engaged in the process of tampering with the contents of the Mosque.”
+It is still held by them until now…elements of ISIL engaged in the process of tampering with the contents of the a Muslim place of worship.”

 “There is almost certain information stating the fact that the elements of ISIL dug up the grave of the Prophet Younis” Chalabi added.